canonical/terraform-provider-maas/RELEASING.md

 2. Publish the release:

    The action creates a "draft" release.
-Go to [Releases](https://github.com/canonical/terraform-provider-maas/releases) to open it, select `edit` and click `Generate release notes`.
-Select `Publish release` when you are happy.
+Go to [Releases](https://github.com/canonical/terraform-provider-maas/releases) to open it, select `edit`, and select `Publish release` if you are happy.

-3. Verify the published release looks good by checking in [Releases](https://github.com/canonical/terraform-provider-maas/releases).
+3. Verify the published release looks good by reviewing [Releases](https://github.com/canonical/terraform-provider-maas/releases).